What Makes ECDC Unique

 Summer Day Camp

 ECDC offers a summer day camp program for children up to age 10.
-Children ages 4 and older go on a variety of field trips in the community and participate in recreational sessions including two weeks of swim lessons at Notre Dame.
+Children ages 4 and older go on walking trips on campus and participate in recreational sessions.
 All children have special activities scheduled throughout the week.
 Special activities include soccer, yoga, creative dramatics, sing-alongs, picnic lunches, recreational games, gardening, creative dramatics and Spanish.
 A variety of part time and full time schedules are available during the ECDC summer program at both ECDC program locations

 Family Resource Consultant and Child and Family Support Specialist